 Jayeshbhai Patel is the co-founder and director of Manav Sadhna in India.
 Formed in 1990 with the mission to serve the underprivileged, the trust now provides health and hygiene, education, and employment services to over 4,500 women and children through over 38 projects.
-The trust runs Environmental Sanitation Institute that has become a main center to provide manpower as well as technical know-how and research facility for cleanliness work in the country, especially for toilet.
+The trust runs Environmental Sanitation Institute that has become the main center to provide manpower as well as technical know-how and research facility for cleanliness work in the country, especially for a toilet.
 He shared his experience with me in an exclusive interview:

 What is your idea of cleanliness?

 Cleanliness is a beautiful word.
 Where there is cleanliness, there is beauty, there is order.
 My father used to say that cleanliness means to keep a thing at its designated place.
 For example, if hairs are on the head—cleanliness but if it’s in food—uncleanliness.
 If you go to the toilet—cleanliness but if you go on the road—uncleanliness.
 If you put your garbage in the dustbin—cleanliness and if you throw it on the road—uncleanliness.

 Today, thousand hands litter and few hands clean.
 The one who cleans is looked down by the society and one who litters, easily escapes.
 We’ve coined the manual scavengers—cleaners of our garbage or latrine—as untouchables but when a mother cleans the latrine of her child, it’s quite okay for the society.
 No one calls her an untouchable and hence, this thinking has to go.
 Cleanliness or sanitation is everybody’s work, not only of a particular community or individual.